ros2/design/articles/101_build_tool.md

 Such a workflow is impracticable without a tool that automatically rebuilds many packages in topological order of dependency.
 The rosbuild tool enabled this workflow first and was a critical factor in the success of ROS.

-Today, the ROS1 ecosystem has the deprecated rosbuild and the catkin build systems for this purpose.
+Today, the ROS1 ecosystem has the deprecated rosbuild and the catkin_make build systems for this purpose.
-The ROS2 ecosystem has the ament buildsystem.
+The ROS2 ecosystem has the ament_tools build system.

 This article describes the steps from the current build tools used in the ROS ecosystem to a single universal build tool.